nextcloud/documentation/admin_manual/installation/installation_source.rst

 	Server version: Apache/2.2.22 (Ubuntu)
 	Server built:   Jul 12 2013 13:37:10

-This indicates an apache of the 2.2 version branch (as e.g. you will find on Ubuntu 12.04 LTS).
+This indicates an Apache of the 2.2 version branch (as e.g. you will find on Ubuntu 12.04 LTS).

 Example config for Apache 2.2: